AdaMartin18010/AnalysisDataFlow/en/README.md

 | **Narrative Style** | Pragmatic, concise and clear | Formal analysis, rigorous argumentation |
 | **Target Audience** | Application engineers, beginners | Researchers, architects, senior engineers |
 | **Depth Level** | API level, configuration level | Principle level, architecture level, theory level |

+The relationship between this project and the official Flink documentation is complementary.
+While the official documentation excels at teaching users how to use Flink effectively, AnalysisDataFlow explains why Flink works the way it does, exploring the theoretical foundations that make Flink's design choices sound and effective.

 ### Four Core Directories